-- SF Grand Master James Gunn will not only join the Workshop for the first week, but also for lunch each day and many dinners, as well.
+- SF Grand Master James Gunn will not only join the Workshop for the first week, but also for lunch each day and some dinners, as well.

-- I'll also be on-hand for lunch, dinner, evening activities, and so forth.
+- In addition to leading all the critique sessions, I'll also be on-hand for lunch, dinner, evening activities, and so forth.

-You'll need to bring your own long-twin sets as well as blankets, towels, a pillow, and wash clothes; alternately, I have a bunch of sets that I store - they're available on a first-grabbed, first-taken basis.
+You'll need to bring your own long-twin sets as well as blankets, towels, a pillow, and wash clothes; alternately, I have a bunch of sets that I store - they're available on a first-grabbed, first-taken basis (in the 2nd floor hallway).
 The blanket is for if you get chilled at night; the rooms have their own thermostats, but it's a good idea just in case.
 Yeah, I know it's summer in Kansas, but just ask some previous years' participants about over-active AC... (though this year, we can control our thermostats).
 Most years, one or more participants leave behind a set of these supplies, so pretty soon we'll have enough for everyone.Lunches:

-You aren't required to buy lunch meal plans this year, though restaurants are nearby, so we usually lunch together at noon (right before the workshops) at the KU Memorial Union.Dinners:
+You aren't required to buy lunch meal plans this year, though restaurants are nearby, so we usually lunch together at noon (right before the workshops) at the KU Memorial Union in one of the alcoves (look for the "today's events" sheets posted around).Dinners:

 We usually do an "around-the-world" restaurant tour of Lawrence.
 We have a million great eateries in town (see this page

 for info about many of them), and the majority of the workshoppers (plus the writers-in-residence) get together every night for dinner.
 If you prefer to eat more economically, plan to bring your own cooler and/or dorm fridge.
 I'll supply a small fridge or two for use in the lobby, but that is not always enough.
+The schol-hall has an ice/water machine, a microwave, and another fridge; we supply a hot-water pot for things like tea, plus a coffee-pot or two.
 Lawrence also has many supermarkets within a few minutes' drive (or a long walk) from the hall - including a whole-foods place about a mile away - so you can stock up once you get here.Beverages:

-If you arrive during the daytime, check in at (TBD - watch your email), which will have your name and room reservation info... except for those who haven't yet sent us that info.
+If you arrive during the daytime, call the number on the door to check in at Rieger (a student-worker is on hand 24 hours).
+There you'll get your keycard, key, and internet password IF YOU ASK.
+They'll have your name and room reservation info... except for those who haven't yet sent us that info.
 Be sure to let Lydia know when you plan to check in so they can have staff on hand.
-On the evening of Sunday, June 2, we'll have a get-together at about 6:00pm in the lobby of our floor of Rieger Scholarship Hall
+On the evening of Sunday, May 31, we'll have a get-together at about 6:00pm in the lobby of our floor of Rieger Scholarship Hall

 (also where we'll meet for the Workshops, next door to where we stayed last year), and we'll order pizza or such and have soda and such on hand.
 Bring $5 for food and beverages and we'll call it good!
 I'll probably also invite some local SF writers to hang with us so you can get to know some other "Young Gunns" - Workshop alums.